developmentseed/tao/README.md

 ### CSS resets & removal

-Tao implements an aggressive `reset.css` but also strips out the inclusion of many of the CSS files included in core.
-This includes all modules in `/modules` with the exception of `system`, `openid` and `update`.
-Tao does not remove any contrib CSS added from other module directories, e.g. `sites/all/modules` or `profiles/myprofile/modules`.
+Tao implements an aggressive `reset.css` but also strips out the inclusion of many of the CSS files included in core with the exception of `colors.css` and `locale.css` (see `tao.info` for the specifics).
+Tao reimplements and consolidates Drupal core CSS styles in a way that will not affect a typographical or other strict grid in `drupal.css` that can be overridden by sub themes for even greater control.

+Tao does not remove any contrib CSS added from other module directories, e.g.
+`sites/all/modules` or `profiles/myprofile/modules`.

 **Note:** The main reason for the stripping of core CSS is to achieve consistent typography and grid layout.
 Many styles in Drupal core add inconsistent